 It’s been nearly ten years since Laurie Moore took over Kreiling Roofing in Peoria, Illinois, the business her dad had bought and run before handing it down to her brother.
-Her brother was done, and she was already part-owner—so she bought him out and took the helm.
+Her brother was ready to step down, and she was already part-owner—so she bought him out and took the helm.
 After all, she had learned a lot about the business over many years, starting with working on the roofs one summer (despite her dad’s reluctance).

 Jenna Kramer joined her family’s fifth-generation Ohio roofing business soon after she finished college, gradually moving up in the ranks to HR coordinator (though she handles a bit of everything).

 “We aren’t in competition with each other.
 I use different groups to help expand my knowledge in different ways.”